 Another possibility is to accelerate at constant dynamics pressure, , because that minimises the increase in drag.
 An acceleration at constant dynamic pressure requires the product air-density x Mach to be constant.
 In the stratosphere, this equivalent to constant.
 In other words, as the aircraft accelerates, it also climbs.

-FLIGHT-X will determine the shape of the drag curve up to the divergence Mach number – which will always be subsonic
+FLIGHT-X will determine the shape of the drag curve up to the divergence Mach number – which will always be subsonic.

 We need your consent to load the translations

 We use a third-party service to translate the website content that may collect data about your activity.
-Please review the details and accept the service to view the translations.
+Please review the details in the privacy policy and accept the service to view the translations.